Primary-school grading system explained for parents

 In the past, the brightest Year 6 children could be entered for advanced SATs papers called Level 6 papers for English and maths.
 These tests are no longer offered; instead, all children take the same tests, but the papers include a number of more difficult questions that are intended to stretch higher-achieving children.

-What is the general teachers' view of the new system?
+What is the general teachers' view of the non-levels system?

 Understandably there is some genuine concern amongst teachers about the impact of scrapping levels.
 “I think many of us are worried about the potential inconsistency between schools with the government’s decision to scrap a system without anything really concrete to take its place,” says primary teacher Sarah Shillington.
 “Ironically I think parents have finally got to grips with levels when assessing their children’s attainment and yet now we’ll have to explain yet another set of rules.”